Solar Panel Installation DIY Tutorial!Trott Bailey University

-This video is the first in our series on instructional DIY tutorials on solar panel installation.
-This tutorial is tailored to renewable energy installers and home owners who are interested in installing their own small system.
-It also shows how we mount the aluminium rail, connect wires, combiner box and ran the electrical wire for the charge controller, inverter and batteries.
+This video is the first in our series on instructional DIY tutorials on solar panel installation on a concrete roof.
+This tutorial is tailored to renewable energy installers and homeowners who are interested in installing their own small system.
+It also shows how we mount the aluminum rail, connect wires, combiner box, and ran the electrical wire for the charge controller, inverter, and batteries.
 This is an OFF GRID home powered by 1 wind turbine and 8 solar panels.
 This home has never been powered by JPS (Jamaica Public Service Company).
 And we have taken it completely off the grid.
 So this home is fully powered by renewable energy.
 So it has 8 solar panels and 1 wind turbine.
 And this is a happy customer.

 Items needed for solar panel installation

 4 DC breaker 15Amp or 20Amp